 - The procedure for transfer is as follows:

 - Fill up the transaction form and indicate that it is a transfer.

 - Both the transferor and the transferee must sign the form.

-If the transferee is not an account holder, then the transferee has to open an account by filling in the Trust Application Form.
+If the transferee is not an account holder, then the transferee has to open an account by filling in the Application Form (Individual).